archerlinn/DeepRL_Pong/README.md

 The agent demonstrated strong gameplay, consistently predicting ball movements and outplaying me in several key moments.

-## The Model and Network Architecture
+## The Model and Network Architecture (setups)
-The reinforcement learning agent uses a simple policy network, defined as follows:
+So here's how it all set up - The reinforcement learning agent uses a simple policy network, defined as follows:

 ### Policy Network Architecture
 - **Input Layer:** 6 neurons, representing the game state: paddle1 position, paddle2 position, ball x and y positions, and ball x and y velocities.